 1. Cause a positive impact

-To achieve that, you must find a way to call people’s attention and create excitement about what you have to offer.
+In order to achieve that, you must find a way to call people’s attention and create excitement about what you have to offer.

 Make a great description of your product

 Before you release an album or go on a new tour, be sure that you have written a good summary of it.
 Plus, make sure that you have taken the perfect photo, that is, one that depicts how fantastic the album or tour will be.
 Last, but not least, ensure you have set a great and realistic price for it.

 Distribute your product on different channels